 Note that the RUN button works either for 1 single function or for all the functions within your active sheet or even all the functions of your spreadsheet.
 Just select the appropriate option on the drop-down menu.

-Note that you always keep an eye on all your triggers.
+Note that you can always keep an eye on all your triggers.
 Access to your Account section in the side bar and view all the triggers metadata (creation data, last execution date, times executed…)

 You can always check the last time the data was fetched through the Monitor tab in the sidebar: